OnGo Certification Program

 Equipment manufacturers should pursue certification to ensure interoperability in OnGo wireless networks, and to foster a sense of trust with prospective end users and IT decision makers.

 Benefits of Certification

 OnGo Certified products have undergone rigorous testing by one of our independent Authorized Test Laboratories.
 When a product successfully passes testing, the manufacturer or vendor is granted the right to use the OnGo Certified logo.
 Certification means that a product has been tested in numerous configurations with a diverse sampling of products to validate interoperability with other OnGo Certified equipment operating in the 3.5 GHz frequency band.

 OnGo Certification opens a new ecosystem in support of the emerging wireless market made possible by sharing spectrum in the 3.5 GHz band.
-When a product passes OnGo Certification, it also receives FCC Certification, providing an FCC ID that will allow it to operate across the US.
+Those products that successfully complete the FCC Authorization process and receive their FCC ID become eligible to also seek OnGo Certification.